 This is not a relativist claim to say that we can change the past merely by telling a different story.
 The discipline of history is rightfully rigorous and previous injustices cannot be short-circuited simply by some sort of favourable selection of sources.

 My claim is in fact precisely the opposite.
-That for too long our histories have been short-circuited in the name of projects aimed at dealing with post-colonial melancholia that bear more resemblance to cognitive behavioural therapy than they do to rigorous historical practice.
+That for too long our histories have been short-circuited in the name of projects aimed at dealing with a post-colonial melancholia.
+These projects bear more resemblance to cognitive behavioural therapy than they do to rigorous historical practice.

 How else does anyone with even a grasp of our history explain this?

 As American historian Thomas C. Holt put it in his brilliant 1995 essay – “the burden of our history is great; the burden of our history-making is all the greater.”